-I’m sad to say that summer is leaving us and the kids are heading back to school.
-However, autumn is a glorious season in Ohio and there’s many family-friendly things to do in Ohio in Fall.
+I’m sad to say that summer is leaving us and the kids are starting school.
+However, autumn is a glorious season and there are many family-friendly things to do in Ohio in Fall.
 Ohio is full of fall festivals and activities, and I’ve compiled a list of some of the best.

-Ohio River Sternwheel Festival – September 8-10, 2017 Marietta has been home to the Sternwheel Festival for over 40 years!
-I’ve already been charmed by this river town, so I can see why a free family-friendly event would make it even more desirable.
+September 7-9, 2017 Marietta has been home to the Sternwheel Festival for over 40 years!
+I’ve already been charmed by this river town so I can see why a free family-friendly event would make it even more desirable.

 For more things to do while you’re visiting Marietta check out 5 Reasons You Must Visit, Outdoor Adventures via Backroad Ramblers, Explore Ohio’s First Adventure via Big Family Minimalist & Outdoor Adventures via Pickles Travel.

-Ohio Renaissance Festival – September 2- October 29, 2017 Want to see a sword fight, joust, or a tale of Robin Hood without traveling back in time?
-The Ohio Renaissance Festival is sure to delight kids of all ages through food, shows, and old-fashioned games and rides.
-The festival runs for nearly two months with themed weekend programming.
+Want to see a sword fight, joust, or a tale of Robin Hood without traveling back in time?
+The Ohio Renaissance Festival is sure to delight kids of all ages through food, shows, and old-fashioned games.
+The festival runs for nearly two months, on weekends only.
 You can check out The Wandering Educator’s review HERE OR The Adventure Mom’s thoughts HERE.

-Columbus OktoberFest – September 22-24, 2017 In its 50th year, the Columbus OktoberFest is a free family event located at the Ohio Expo Center/Ohio State Fairgrounds.
+In its 50th year, the Columbus OktoberFest is a free family event located at the Ohio Expo Center/Ohio State Fairgrounds.
 The fall tradition hosts a men’s and women’s stone toss & cream puff eating competition (you had me at cream puff).
-There’s over 10,000 feet of covered space, so the festival will go on whether rain or shine.
+Over 10,000 feet of covered space guarantees that the festival will go on – rain or shine.

 Bob Evans Farm Fest – October 12-14, 2018 Fall festivals in Ohio are plenty- and this is one of the more popular!
 Did you know that the popular chain, Bob Evans, actually began in the hills of southern Ohio?
 Rio Grande, Ohio is home to this 3-day festival of crafts, kids’ activities and musical entertainment- and of course, a Bob Evans food tent.
 Find out more in this post by Ohio Girl Travels.

-Ashtabula Covered Bridge Festival – October 14 & 15th, 2017 Ashtabula County boasts the most Covered Bridges in the state of Ohio- 19 in total!
-Come celebrate all things covered bridges, and take a driving tour while you’re at it.
+Ashtabula County boasts the most Covered Bridges in the state of Ohio- 19 in total!
+Come to celebrate all things covered bridges, and take a driving tour while you’re at it.
 This is one road trip going on my Ohio Bucket List.

-Circleville Pumpkin Show – October 18-21st, 2017 Over 100 years old, the Circleville Pumpkin Show is a staple of fall in Ohio!
-Test your taste buds on about every pumpkin-flavored food imaginable.
-7 parades, a ride midway, and a giant pumpkin contest round out the fun.
-Wanting more to do while in Circleville?- Look no further.
+Over 100 years old, the Circleville Pumpkin Show is a staple of fall festivals in Ohio!
+Test your taste buds on every pumpkin-flavored food imaginable.
+Seven parades, a ride midway, and a giant pumpkin contest round out the fun.
+Wanting more to do while in Circleville?
+Look no further.

-Apple Butter Stirrin Festival – October 21-22, 2017 This Coshocton festival highlights apple butter including demonstrations on how it is made over an open fire.
+This Coshocton festival highlights apple butter including open fire demonstrations.
 With family activities and over 100 vendors, this Roscoe Village event is sure to please.

 What’s your favorite thing to do in Ohio in the fall?